 Tier 2 suppliers produce fabrics and trims that Tier 1 suppliers use to produce the final product.
 G-Star nominates tier 2 suppliers for trims and fabric to ensure the product is produced as envisioned.
 G-Star does not have a contractual business relationship with these suppliers.
-G-Star does have direct contact with these suppliers for development, but there is no financial stream between G-Star and its second tier suppliers.
-The only exception is when there is a surplus of an order; G-Star will buy the overstock from the second tier supplier in special circumstances.
+G-Star does have direct contact with these suppliers for development, but there is no financial stream between G-Star and its second-tier suppliers.
+The only exception is when there is a surplus of an order; G-Star will buy the overstock from the second-tier supplier in exceptional circumstances.
+Tier 2 also include leather tanneries.

 Denim Mill Fabric Mill Tannery

-Weaving Х Х
+Weaving X X

-Knitting Х
+Knitting X

-Chemical finishing X X
+Chemical finishing X Х

-Dyeing Х Х
+Dyeing X Х

-Tanning Х
+Tanning X